anhhchu/anhhchu/README.md

 ✨ When I grew up, girls were not encouraged to study engineering, science or technology.
 I had both of my bachelors and masters in Business, but later on realized that technology is where my career path should be.
 I'm a self-taught developer who enjoy the ongoing pursuit of knowledge even outside of the formal education system.
 I believe in life-long professional development, and that I can learn anything with hard work and dedication no matter how late I start

 🌱 I’m learning Ruby on Rails, API and web development at the moment

-⚡ Fun fact: LeetCode grinding is a daily hobby of mine.
-Better understanding of fundamental data structure and popular algorithms helps me write more efficient codes. *"One LeetCode problem a day keeps the worries away"*